rightbtc/api-docs/source/api/rest_auth.md

 title: REST Authenticated Endpoints
 ---
-You can access following endpoints:
+You can access the following endpoints:
 ``` yaml
 production-endpoint:
 - https://api.rightbtc.com
 test-api-endpoint:
 - https://test-api.rightbtc.com
 ```
-*`production-endpoint`* provides real access of rightbtc platform.
-Otherwise, *`test-api-endpoint`* is a dummy environment of rightbtc, you can apply [testing api/secret pairs]() for playing.
+*`production-endpoint`* provides real access of the RightBTC platform.
+Otherwise, *`test-api-endpoint`* is a dummy environment of RightBTC, you can apply for [testing api/secret pairs]() in order to test.

 **All Authenticated Endpoints use POST requests.**
 *All examples assume the `test-api-endpoint`*.